department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-design-qa.md

 ### Design QA Checklist

 * [ ] New design patterns have been vetted by DSVA and documented
+* [ ] Mobile, tablet, and desktop breakpoints have been accounted for
 * [ ] Correct use of design patterns in context
   * [ ] Form chapters in place
   * [ ] Privacy policy is present